-The gross internal volume of each shielded container is specified in Table 3.3.1.8.
-Shielded containers contain RH TRU mixed waste, but shielding allows them to be managed and stored as CH TRU mixed waste.
+Each shielded container has a gross internal volume of 7.4 ft (0.21 m).
+Shielded containers contain RH TRU mixed waste, but shielding will allow it to be managed and stored as CH TRU mixed waste.
 For the purpose of this Permit, shielded containers will be managed, stored, and disposed as CH TRU mixed waste, but will be counted towards the RH TRU mixed waste volume limits.